ub216/cook/README.md

 - Python3, Tensorflow, Keras

 ## Running
 The simplest way to run is to fork (or clone) the project and run in [docker cloud](https://cloud.docker.com/swarm/ub216/dashboard/onboarding/cloud-registry) (or docker run locally).
+Note that after training I plot a few figures which can be viewed only if you pass the approriate [flags](http://wiki.ros.org/docker/Tutorials/GUI).

 The above method would run in cpu.
 To use gpu please run with [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).